curl/everything-curl/sourcecode-contributing.md

 ### What not to add

-There isn't any good rules to say what features you can't add or that we will never accept, but let me instead try to mention a few things you should avoid to get less friction and to reach success faster:
+There aren't any good rules to say what features you can't add or that we will never accept, but let me instead try to mention a few things you should avoid to get less friction and to reach success faster:

 - Do not write up a huge page first and then send it to the list for discussion.
-Always start out by discussing on the list, and send your initial reviews early to get feedback on your design and approach.
-It saves you from wasting a lot of time going down a route that might need rewriting in the end anyway!
+Always start out by discussing on the list, and send your initial review requests early to get feedback on your design and approach.
+It saves you from wasting time going down a route that might need rewriting in the end anyway!

 - When introducing things in the code you need to follow the style and architecture that already exists.
 When you add code to the ordinary transfer code path, it must for example work asynchronously in a non-blocking manner.
-We will not accept new code that introduces new blocking behaviors.
+We will not accept new code that introduces blocking behaviors.
 We already have too many of those that we haven't managed to remove yet.

 - Quick hacks or dirty solutions that have a high risk of not working on platforms you don't run or achitectures you don't know.
 We don't care if